nodejs/node/doc/api/events.markdown

 ### emitter.emit(event[, arg1][, arg2][, ...])

-Executes each of the listeners in order with the supplied arguments.
+Calls each of the listeners in order with the supplied arguments.

 Returns `true` if event had listeners, `false` otherwise.